wangbaochu/Facebook-App/README.md

 8. Import these three project into your Eclipse workspace.
 These projects require at least Android API-Level 11.

-9. In order to build a real work APK, you should replace your Android debug.keystore with my own debug.keystore.
-Copy it to replace the one on /Users/username/.android/debug.keystore.
-Because I have registered this app on Facebook Dashboard and Google API Console both with my own debug.keystore.
+9. Because I have registered this app on Facebook Dashboard and Google API Console both with my own debug.keystore, in order to build a real APK, you should replace your Android debug.keystore with my debug.keystore.
+(Copy it to replace yours under the folder /Users/$username/.android/debug.keystore)

 10. Activity Hierarchy of AndroidAssignment project:
    (1) MainActivity contains three fragement:
        <1> LoginFragment: show the login button page.
        <2> ProfileFragment: show current user's profile info.
-And it also a main pagen, that can navigate to Album page, Google map page and GCM page.
+And it also a main pagen that can navigate to Album page, Google map page and GCM page.
        <3> UserSettingsFragment: show the logout page.
 This is a standard component provide by Facebook SDK.
 You can click menu to open it.
    (2) AlbumActivity contains a grid view to show user's all albums.
    (3) PhotoActivity contains a grid view to show all the photos of a album.